 Three years ago, the term “AI agent” meant something entirely different than it does today.
 In early 2023, we were still marveling at ChatGPT’s ability to write coherent paragraphs.
 The idea of AI systems that could autonomously navigate complex business processes, make judgment calls, and execute multi-step workflows seemed like science fiction.

 Today, we deploy such systems routinely.
-Companies across industries rely on AI agents to handle customer interactions, process documents, qualify leads, and coordinate complex operations.
-The transformation has been so rapid that many business leaders have not fully grasped how fundamentally the technology has changed or what those changes mean for their organizations.
+According to Gartner, 80% of enterprise applications shipped or updated in Q1 2026 embed at least one AI agent, up from 33% in 2024 - the steepest enterprise software adoption curve since cloud computing in 2010-2012.
+Companies across industries rely on AI agents to handle customer interactions, process documents, qualify leads, write code, and coordinate complex operations.
+The transformation has been so rapid that many business leaders have not fully grasped how fundamentally the technology has changed.

-This article traces the evolution of AI agents from 2023 through 2026 and offers informed predictions about where the technology is headed.
+This article traces the evolution of AI agents from 2023 through 2026 - the AutoGPT moment, the LangChain orchestration era, the rise of Model Context Protocol (MCP), and the arrival of production-grade autonomous agents like Devin, Manus, ChatGPT Agent, and Claude Computer Use - and offers informed predictions about where the technology is headed.
 Understanding this trajectory is essential for making sound decisions about AI investments and strategy.

 2023: The Year of Possibility